inpyjama/c-ninja-listings/README.md

 ## 1.2.
 Linux

-The installation of docker is descriped in detail on the official Docker website: [Docker installation on Linux](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).
+The installation of docker is described in detail on the official Docker website: [Docker installation on Linux](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).
 We cover the steps needed to enable Docker Desktop on Ubuntu Desktop.

 #### 1.2.1 Installing Docker Desktop